ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

 Getting started
 ---------------

-To help you get started, you can download a ready-to-use Word template:
+To help you get started, you can download a ready-to-use Word template containing all the building block sections outlined in this guidance.
+This template can be customised to suit your organisation's branding and specific requirements.

 .. button-link:: https://github.com/your-org/your-repo/raw/main/templates/sop_template.docx
    :color: primary

    📄 Download SOP Template (Word)